 Most of the population lives in the central valley and rural areas, which are both safe.
 The Rentista and Pensionado program offer legal residency options, making them a good place for US citizens.
 Rural areas tend to have higher crime rates because many rely on growing food for sustenance instead of running a business, so they steal crops from others or money.

 The most common crimes are petty theft from cars or homes when owners forget to lock their doors or windows.
 A common sense idea is not to leave your house unlocked at night.
 These are the types of precautions we take to stay safe.
-Other places may have more crime, but these are great reasons why Costa Rica is a good place to live.
+Other places may have more crime, but these are great reasons why Costa Rica is an excellent place to live.

 #4: Affordable Medical Care

-Many foreigners have been drawn to Costa Rica for its good healthcare and medical needs, which the government subsidizes.
-The government provides free health care for those who qualify as legal residents.
+Many foreigners have been drawn to Costa Rica for its excellent healthcare and medical needs, which the government subsidizes.
+In addition, the government provides free health care for those who qualify as legal residents.
 This makes it an attractive destination for those on a tight budget.

 Foreigners who qualify for the rentista program can get even more benefits with reduced costs for private clinics, medicines, prescriptions, and more.
-Costa Rican healthcare is more common sense than its western counterparts.
 Public hospitals in rural areas also provide services at discounted rates to lower-income citizens.

 As a beautiful country with relatively few rural areas, most people live in the Central Valley region, with public hospitals and other public services.
-So, if you need medication or surgery from your doctor, you will likely receive treatment quickly rather than waiting weeks for tests.
-Additionally, there is a low crime rate, so there are few worries about being attacked.
+So, if you need medication or surgery from your doctor, this is a great area to be in.
+It led us to move from Uvita, Costa Rica, to Escazu.

 #5: Tons of Popular Tourist Destinations to Visit